Shredded: Inside RBS, The Bank That Broke Britain

 Shredded has also been described as the “definitive account” of Royal Bank of Scotland’s collapse, one of the five best books on the global financial crisis, “a model of the journalist’s craft“, and “hard to put down at any point“.

-Financial Times chief economics commentator Martin Wolf named it as one of his best books of 2014 and it was longlisted for the FT/McKinsey Business Book of the Year.
+Financial Times chief economics commentator Martin Wolf named it as one of his best books of 2014 when longlisted for the FT/McKinsey Business Book of the Year.

 “A gripping account … RBS was a rogue business, operating in what had become a rogue industry, with the connivance of government.
 Read it and weep”—Martin Wolf, Financial Times